jbcoe/cpp-fibers-rebuttal/DRAFT.md

 For example, the C++ ABI / runtime library for Itanium ABI implementations provides features for thread-safe static initialisation.
 These define the lock that is used to protect calls to the constructor for function-local `static` variables with non-trivial constructors.
 This cannot be made fiber-safe with the current proposal because fibers are implemented in the standard library, which sits at a higher level in the stack.

+One of the follow-on proposals suggests addressing the TLS-related issues discussed earlier by requiring all TLS to be replaced with fiber-local storage, an approach taken by Windows UWP applications.
+This would further complicate the layering issues because, on most platforms, TLS is provided one or two layers below the C++ stack and so is out of the control of a C++ implementation.
+C11 introduced `_Thread_local`, which is currently equivalent to C++11's `thread_local`, but would not be if `thread_local` became fiber-local and the underling platform did not support fibers.

 ## Summary